alchemydc/go2sno/README.md

 ## Known Issues

 *   **Routing (TomTom):** Route calculation to Stevens Pass (PNW) may occasionally fail due to API data issues in that specific area.
+*   **Snow Data Discrepancy:** Open-Meteo provides **weather model estimates**, not actual measurements.
+Resort-reported snow (from Epic/Ikon APIs) represents physical snow stake measurements and is significantly more accurate.
+Large discrepancies (e.g., 12" reported vs 0.4" modeled) are expected for mountain environments where models struggle with orographic effects and microclimates.
+The comparison is intentionally shown to help identify potential over-reporting by resorts.

 ## Architecture